iExecBlockchainComputing/iexec-node/docker/server-master/README.md

   build.sh
 ```

-This script :
-- prepare all Debian packages : server, worker and client;
+This script prepares all Debian packages : server, worker and client.
-- builds a new Docker image for the XWHEP server.

 These Debian packages can avantageoulsy be used with [docker/server](../server), [docker/worker](../worker) and [docker/client](../client) to
 create create Docker images for the worker and the client, respectively.